-Telling potential funders why you need their support may sound like the easiest part of the grant writing process, but in fact it’s often the hardest and most time consuming part.
-The “need” is what problem in your community that you’re trying to solve.
+Telling potential funders why you need their support may sound like the easiest part of the grant writing process, but in fact, it’s often the hardest and most time-consuming part.
+The “need” is what problem in your community you’re trying to solve.
 Solving the need should drive toward a broader vision, have a strategic impact, and have sustainability beyond the grant.
 You can help define your need by asking these questions.

 Why are you requesting funds?

 Again, this sounds simple but to write a clear, concise answer can be a challenge.
 When answering this question make sure to identify exactly what you are trying to accomplish and what you hope to achieve with the funding you’re requesting.
 This statement should demonstrate a specific issue or problem in the community you’re trying to address.

 Funders want to have confidence their money will make a real difference so it’s important you can demonstrate and articulate what changes will result from the program you’re requesting funding for.